-We are accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools (HLC/NCA).
-The office ensures Washington University’s compliance with all rules and requirements issued by the HLC/NCA concerning changes of and additions to the university’s academic programs.
-Our next HLC reaccreditation visit is scheduled for September 22-24, 2014.
+We are accredited by the Higher Learning Commission (HLC).
+The office ensures Washington University’s compliance with all rules and requirements issued by the HLC concerning changes of and additions to the university’s academic programs.
+From September 22-24, 2014, Washington University underwent our 10-year on-site evaluation visit by a team of trained peer reviewers appointed by the HLC.
 For information about our 2014 reaccreditation process please go to http://reaccreditation.wustl.edu.

 In addition to the university-wide accreditation, each of Washington University’s six schools is accredited in regular intervals by their school’s professional organization.

-Assessment of student learning and assessment of student activities represent a vital part of Washington University’s periodic institutional accreditation mandated by the HLC/NCA.
+Assessment of student learning and assessment of student activities represent a vital part of Washington University’s periodic institutional accreditation mandated by the HLC.

 Assessment is the process of documenting — usually in measurable terms — knowledge, skills, and attitudes of the individual learner and/or the learning community (class, department, program, school).